7 Neglected Spots on the Electronic Devices You Use Every Day, But Never Clean

 Dust bunnies easily build up on power cords that sit on the floor or behind your desk—just as dirt collects in other easy-to-forget areas of your living room.
 To clean your cords, unplug them first, then use a duster to get rid of any dust and debris.
 If needed, wipe down your cords with a cloth dipped in a DIY cleaning solution, or simply hot water and soap.
 Let each cord dry completely before plugging it back in.

-Gaming Consoles and Controllers
+How to Clean Gaming Consoles and Controllers

 If you or your kids play video games on a regular basis, the equipment will definitely need a little wipe-down from time to time.
 As always, make sure you unplug any electronics before you clean them.
 Then spray a bit of bleach-free cleaning fluid onto a soft cloth and wipe down the surfaces of your consoles, controllers and cables.
 Use a slim brush or a toothpick to carefully nudge dirt out from around the buttons.